SpectraSoftInc/MontyHall/ReadMe.txt

        CONSOLE APPLICATION : MontyHall
 ========================================================================

-This is the official 2.0 release.
+Now working on the next version.

 AppWizard has created this MontyHall application for you.